-- Primary care: If your child missed an annual check-up, vaccinations, or needs a sick visit, please schedule with a Phoenix Children’s Pediatrics provider near you.
-If your child is cared for by a Phoenix Children’s Care Network community provider, click here for their phone number and address.
+Primary care: If your child missed an annual check-up or vaccination, or needs a sick visit, please schedule an appointment with a Phoenix Children’s Pediatrics provider near you.
+If your child is cared for by a Phoenix Children’s Care Network community provider, you can find their phone number and address here.

-- Telehealth: When appropriate, our clinicians are treating patients via telehealth.
-Your child’s care team will determine if a virtual or in-person visit is best.
+Telehealth: When appropriate, our caregivers are treating patients via telehealth.
+Your child’s health care team will determine if a virtual or in-person visit is best.